Refine Your Search

 “I combine acupuncture, bodywork, guided body-centered dialogue and breathwork in a process oriented therapy I call TransHealing.
 I support you in addressing your "symptom" as a guide or messenger bringing to attention a conflict line within you of opposing forces.
 These forces speak to places within you that are seeking rebalancing.
 I assist in fine tuning your attention and empowering your own inner healer.

 “Wei Zhao is a Chinese Physician having practiced Acupuncture, herb and Internal Medicine in Shanghai since 1988.
+She offers free initial consultation.
 Her clinic has therapeutic herbal liquid foot spa.
-She offers free initial consultation to people who have no health insurance.
 Her mission is to educate people, alleviate their pain and motivate them to achieve better health and balance in their lives.
 Color illustrations of human anatomy are used to help patients understand their problems.
-Wei Zhao graduated from Shanghai Medical School and is a national board certified Acupuncturist by NCCAOM.
-Her strong medical knowledge, experience, and caring personality makes her practice safe and efficient.
+Wei Zhao graduated from Shanghai Medical School and is a recognized Acupuncturist by NCCAOM.
+Her strong medical knowledge, experience, integrity and caring personality makes her practice safe and efficient.

 “My goal in the treatment room, is to assist in symptom management while empowering my clients to learn more about their bodies and what their symptoms mean.
 I have had great success treating people on a physical level (pain management, digestive issues, acute illness or injury...etc) as well as the psycho-emotional level (anxiety, depression, "stress"...etc).